merklejerk/furnarchy-zero/docs/FURC_PROTOCOL.md

 * **Client-Side:** Periodic commands such as onln (checking a friend's status) or look serve as keep-alives.
 * **Server-Side:** The server periodically pushes updates.
 If the TCP window fills and packets cannot be acknowledged (ACK) by the client, the OS network stack will eventually tear down the connection.
-* **Timeout:** The server enforces an idle timeout, disconnecting characters that have not sent an input command for a specified duration, unless they are flagged with an "AFK" state, which might extend this timer.9
+* **Timeout:** The server enforces an idle timeout, disconnecting characters that have not sent an input command for a specified duration, unless they are flagged with an "AFK" state, which might extend this timer.

 ## **3\.
 Data Representation and Encoding Algorithms**